Stephenson 2: Distance estimates

 When the cluster was originally discovered in 1990, Stephenson 2 was originally estimated to have a distance of around 30 kpc, much further than the cluster is thought to reside today.
 This greater distance was calculated by the assumption that the cluster stars were all M-type supergiants, then calculating the distance modulus based on their typical absolute magnitudes.

-In 2001, Nakaya et al. estimated the distance of the stars in the cluster to be 1.5 kiloparsecs (4,900 light-years), which is significantly closer than any other distance estimate given for the star and the cluster.
-Alternatively, a study around a similar timeframe gave a further distance of roughly 5.9 kiloparsecs (19,000 light-years).
-A study in 2007 determined a kinematic distance of 5.83±1.91 kiloparsecs (19,000±6,200 light-years) from comparison with the cluster's radial velocity, considerably closer than the original distance of 30 kiloparsecs (98,000 light-years) quoted by Stephenson (1990).
+In 2001, Nakaya et al. estimated the distance of the stars in the cluster to be 1.5 kpc, which is significantly closer than any other distance estimate given for the star and the cluster.
+Alternatively, a study around a similar timeframe gave a further distance of roughly 5.9 kpc.
+A study in 2007 determined a kinematic distance of 5.83±1.91 kiloparsecs (19,000±6,200 light-years) from comparison with the cluster's radial velocity, considerably closer than the original distance of 30 kpc quoted by Stephenson (1990).
 This value was later adopted in a recent study of the cluster.

-A similar kinematic distance of 5.5 kiloparsecs (18,000 light-years) was reported in a 2010 study, derived from the average radial velocity of four of the cluster's members (96 kilometers per second) and from an association with a clump of stars near Stephenson 2, Stephenson 2 SW, locating it near the Scutum–Centaurus Arm of the Milky Way.
+A similar kinematic distance of 5.5 kpc was reported in a 2010 study, derived from the average radial velocity of four of the cluster's members (96 kilometers per second) and from an association with a clump of stars near Stephenson 2, Stephenson 2 SW, locating it near the Scutum–Centaurus Arm of the Milky Way.
 This value was later adopted in a 2012 study, which used the aforementioned distance to calculate the luminosities of the members, however it is noted that the uncertainty in the distance was greater than 50%.
 Despite this, it is also stated that distances to massive star clusters will be improved in the future.

-Verheyen et al. (2013) used the average radial velocity of the cluster (+109.3 ± 0.7 kilometers per second) to derive a kinematic distance of roughly 6 kiloparsecs (20,000 light-years) for the cluster.
+Verheyen et al. (2013) used the average radial velocity of the cluster (+109.3±±0.7 kilometers per second) to derive a kinematic distance of roughly 6 kpc for the cluster.